Lab42-Team/event_tree_editor/README.md

 ```

 **NOTES:**
-- Yii won't create the database for you, this has to be done manually before you can access it.
+- EETE won't create the database for you, this has to be done manually before you can access it.
 - Check and edit the other files in the `config/` directory to customize your application as required.
-- Refer to the README in the `tests` directory for information specific to basic application tests.